What does facet mean? Facets are one of the best methods for narrowing down enormous search results/data to a chosen few depending on some attributes.

 Facets will show information in a systematic way.
 They will improve traditional search techniques by helping users to narrow down what they are looking for.
 This is called guided navigation.

-As in above example, “Apple” was brand associated with the product, but facets need not be an attribute of a product, it can be a generic term to classify documents.
-For a search query, products are shown with classification into common data values, so that user can apply one or more filter and refine results to what he/she is looking for.
-Faceted search highlights this in more details.
+As in the above example, “Apple” was a brand associated with the product, but facets need not be an attribute of a product, it can be a generic term to classify documents.
+For a search query, products are shown with classification into common data values, so that the user can apply one or more filters and refine results to what he/she is looking for.
+Faceted search highlights this in more detail.